skepticatgit/azureshell/dockernextcloud/README.md

    - Make sure to specify **port 443** for TLS encryption as well as **https://** URL address

 ### X. Post installation steps and maintenance
+1. VM resource utilization

-1. While we were in dev/test mode, we could monitor resource utilization on the VM by variety of Linux tools.
+While we were in dev/test mode, we could monitor resource utilization on the VM by variety of Linux tools.
 I typically use `htop`, which is very light weight
 ```
 sudo apt-get install htop -y
 htop